terraref/documentation/manuscripts-and-authorship.md

 Authorship must be earned through a _substantial contribution._ Traditionally, project initiation and framing, data analysis and interpretation, and manuscript preparation are all authorship-worthy contributions, and remain so for TERRA REF manuscripts.
 However, TERRA REF collaborators have also agreed that collaborators who lead a site from which data are being used in a paper can also opt-in as co-authors, under the following conditions: **(1)** the collaborators&#39; site has contributed data being used in the paper's analysis; and **(2)** that this collaborator makes additional contributions to the particular manuscript, including data analysis, writing, or editing.
 For coauthorship on opt-out papers, each individual must be able to check **at least two** boxes in the rubric, including contribution to the writing process. _These guidelines apply equally to manuscripts led by graduate students._

 Manuscripts published by TERRA REF will be accompanied by a supplemental table indicating authorship contributions.
-You can create and share a standard authorship table using google docs (https://goo.gl/Z7qv4L).
+You can copy and share the [authorship rubric](https://goo.gl/Z7qv4L).
 For opt-in papers, a co-author is expected to have at least two of the following areas checked in the authorship rubric.

 | rubric item | example contribution meriting a checked box |
 | --- | --- |